hypnotoad08/NGeoNamesCore/README.md

 This library provides classes for downloading, reading, parsing, writing, and composing [files from GeoNames.org](http://download.geonames.org/export/dump/) and offers (reverse) geocoding methods such as `NearestNeighbourSearch()` and `RadialSearch()` on the downloaded dataset(s).

-This library will be available as a [NuGet package](https://www.nuget.org/packages/NGeoNamesCore/) soon, reflecting the changes to .NET Core and .NET 6 compatibility.
+The library is now available as a [NuGet package](https://www.nuget.org/packages/NGeoNamesCore/) with .NET Core and .NET 6 compatibility.

 ## Basic usage / example / "quick start"